RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/data.md

 # Data

-The `webapp\web_modules\data` data` folder holds data management systems related to the previous defined behavior.
+The `webapp\web_modules\data` folder holds data management systems related to the behavior previously explained.
 Each aspect of that behavior has been split into a single responsability module.

 ## API

 The `webapp\web_modules\data\api` module holds conversion systems.
-In REGARDS UI, the backend data conversion into frontend model is performed using [Normalizr](https://github.com/paularmstrong/normalizr).
+In REGARDS frontend, the backend data conversion into frontend model is performed using [Normalizr](https://github.com/paularmstrong/normalizr).
 That conversion consists most of the time in:
 * transforming arrays into maps, where objects keys are their database identifier
-* resolving any exoctic type like raw JSON into equivalent JS object that can be used easier That module contains required Normalizr schemas and configurations to convert all backend results in application.
+* resolving any unadequate type like raw JSON into equivalent JS object that can be used easier in frontend code.

+That module contains required Normalizr schemas and configurations to convert all backend results in application.
 They are dispatched into folders named after the corresponding microservice.

 *Normalizr schema and configuration example.
-We defined here the converted for an order files (webapp/web_modules/data/api/src/order/OrderFile.js):*
+We define here the converter for an order files (webapp/web_modules/data/api/src/order/OrderFile.js):*
 ```js
 import { Schema, arrayOf } from 'normalizr'